Matteo Visconti di Oleggio Castello, Ph.D.

 To study these questions, I build computational models to predict brain activity when we watch movies, listen to stories, or interact with each other.
 Then I break these models apart, and see if I can learn something interesting about the brain.

 Before coming to Berkeley, I received a Ph.D. in Cognitive Neuroscience at Dartmouth, working with Ida Gobbini and Jim Haxby.
-At Darmouth, I studied how our brains represent the identity of our friends and colleagues.
+At Dartmouth, I studied how our brains represent the identity of our friends and colleagues.
 I used psychophysics and fMRI to study familiar face perception.

 News